getodk/docs/docs/central-backup.rst

      cd central
      docker-compose exec service node /usr/odk/lib/bin/restore.js /data/transfer/backup-2018-01-01T00:00:00Z.zip 'SECRET_PASSPHRASE'

    You'll have to replace the filename following :file:`/data/transfer` with your own snapshot filename, and the text ``SECRET_PASSPHRASE`` with the passphrase you typed when backups were first set up.
-If you did not set up a passphrase, immediately press Enter after you have finished putting the :file`.zip` filename in:
+If you did not set up a passphrase, immediately press Enter after you have finished putting the :file:`.zip` filename in:

    .. code-block:: console